DaKarInternational/DaKar-ngFront/README.md

 ## SSL
-Run `ng serve --ssl --ssl-key ssl/server.key --ssl-cert ssl/server.crt` to serve with HTTPS
+Run `ng serve --ssl --ssl-key ssl/server.key --ssl-cert ssl/server.crt` to serve with HTTPS add `--configuration=ssl` to use the https server endpoint

 // enable or disable SSL
 --ssl <boolean: defaults to false>